 Yes, Sourcecorp holds décor swatches and samples of the aluminium profiles.
 These can be sent by Australia Post or collected from Sourcecorp’s office.
 Sourcecorp may request a small packaging and postage fee for sending samples.
 If a package and postal fee have been charged this will always be credited to a client’s next order.

 In households, Fibo panels are primarily used in bathrooms, laundries, kitchens, powder rooms, garages and sometimes in high traffic areas where a robust wall finish is beneficial.

-The panels are ideal in transportable and pre-fabricated modular buildings or bathroom PODs, because they are economical and unlike tiles they won’t pop-out or crack during transportation.
+The panels are ideal in transportable and pre-fabricated modular buildings or bathroom PODs, because they are light and handle transportation well.

 Can the Fibo System be used in areas of extreme heat and/or humidity?

-Fibo is not suitable for saunas, steam rooms or as a surround to a pool.
+Fibo is not suitable for saunas, steam rooms or as a surround for an indoor pool.
 The heat and presence of harsh chemicals like chlorine mean that installations in these areas cannot be warranted.

 Can Fibo be used outdoors?

 Fibo do offer a splash back product, however this is not currently stocked by Sourcecorp in Australia.
 Several Australian clients have used the panels as a splashback, particularly in laundries.
-In some cases, the use as a splashback was an afterthought, whereby panel off-cuts were used for this purpose.
+In some projects Fibo has been used as a splashback from panel off-cuts.

-In the kitchen, Fibo can be used as a splashback, however it is important to check the building code if installing behind a cooktop.
+In the kitchen, Fibo can be used as a splashback, however it is important to check building codes if installing behind a cooktop.
 Generally, Fibo can be installed behind electric cooktops (standard type and induction) provided the latent heat does not exceed 80oC.
-Regarding a gas cooktop, Fibo cannot be used unless the panel has a fire-rated backing sheet.
+With gas cooktops, Fibo can be used if installed with a fire rated backing sheet.